 DAM’s Sie Welcome Center, designed by Machado Silvetti and Fentress Architects, with its wild assemblage of metallic wings and blocks, puts one in mind of an angular Frank Gehry construction.
 It sits across the street from DAM’s original Martin Building, connected by a skyway.

-The art at DAM tends toward cutting edge and relevant, so, combined with the awe you’ll feel inside both structures (the Martin/Ponti building is slated to reopen late October 2021), a visit here will definitely spark conversation, and is well worth an hour or two.
-Open daily 10-5, $13 adults, children under 18 free.
+The art at DAM tends toward cutting edge and relevant, so, combined with the awe you’ll feel inside both structures, a visit here will definitely spark conversation, and is well worth an hour or two.

 VISIT: Museum of Contemporary Art Denver